School Health Nursing

 Your School Health Nursing Team is made up of School Health Nurses and School Health Assistants who are experienced in working with children and young people.

-The School Health Nurse works in partnership with a variety of health professionals in School who may have contact with your child.
-Professionals include:
+The School Health Nurse works in partnership with a variety of professionals which includes:

 - Speech and Language Therapists